Canadian Children's Rights Council - Conseil canadien des droits des enfants

 It's reasonable, I suppose, for the public to be curious about this film, certainly that segment of a Canadian public that would come to this movie with a great deal of pre-existing knowledge about these dreadful events, gleaned from extensive media coverage of the crimes and the revolting couple that committed them.

 And there's nothing unusual about cinema portraying the psychodrama of real-life events torn from headlines.
-In that sense, the filmmakers have nothing to apologize for or rationalize, any more so than the principals behind an Oscar-winner such as Monster, about female serial killer Aileen Wuornos, or In Cold Blood, or Silence of the Lambs, or any other movie that has trafficked in murder vrit and the particular pathology of killers without conscience.
+In that sense, the filmmakers have nothing to apologize for or rationalize, any more than the principals behind an Oscar-winner such as Monster, about female serial killer Aileen Wuornos, or In Cold Blood, or Silence of the Lambs, or any other movie that has trafficked in murder vrit and the particular pathology of killers without conscience.

 But those were skilful and nuanced films which, whether accurate or not in their depiction of why things happened, at minimum had sufficient nerve to tackle their subject matter head-on, perhaps because the source material already offered a richness of insight into the human condition, or the inhuman condition of some very abnormal people.